sporto/elm-workshop/README.md

 We have USB drives available with:

-- Installer for the Elm platform for Windows and Mac
+- Installer for the Elm platform for Windows and Mac (unfortunatelly Linux requires installing via NPM)
 - `elm-stuff` folder with the packages pre-installed
+- Elm Format binaries for Mac, Windows and Linux